- F-1 Students

 - The employment must be considered an ‘integral part’ of your academic program.

-- You must enroll in either your academic department's Internship class or the General Studies (GS) Internship class for that semester.
+- You must enroll in either your academic department's Internship class if the department offers it or the General Studies (GS) Internship class for that semester before your I-20 can be issued.
+There are NO exceptions to this.

 NOTE: CPT is processed and authorized term by term.